mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export-to-csv-options.md

 ---
 title: ExportToCsvOptions class
-description: Provides options for exporting data to CSV format.
+description: "Provides options for exporting data to CSV format.
+This class includes properties for specifying whether field names should be included, whether trail"
-This class includes properties for specifying whether field names should be included, whether trailing delimiters should be omitted, and what characters should be used for text delimiters, field delimiters, an
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides options for exporting data to CSV format.